MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 The patch is fairly complex and with so many changes, you do lose an overview for all the stuff.
-Fortunately, most of it is irreleavant and the only releavnt user file is the patch file "InlineLayer3Message.asm" as well as "Messages.asm" inside "InlineLayer3Messages/GlobalMsg".
+Fortunately, most of it is irreleavant and the only releavnt user file is the patch file "InlineLayer3Message.asm", "Settings.asm" and "Messages.asm" inside "InlineLayer3Messages/" as well as "UberASM/".

 The former is the main patch file, the file you insert with Asar.

-It contains all the user customisations needed which is safe to do as such.
+The middle one contains all the user customisations needed which is safe to do as such.
 There are more defines used in the patch but they're only interesting for technical users.
 The latter is the message file for global messages, only used when global messages are.